andrewferrier/debugprint.nvim/README.md

 <!-- panvimdoc-ignore-end -->

 <!-- panvimdoc-include-comment
-There is a showcase of example `debugprint` configurations [here](#-showcase.txt) which can be dropped into your configuration files to further enhance your use of debugprint.
+There is a showcase of example `debugprint` configurations [showcase.txt](#showcase.txt) which can be dropped into your configuration files to further enhance your use of debugprint.
 -->

 Please subscribe to [this GitHub